Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 ## Stage 1: Settng up VMs

-There are three Machines in the network
+There are three principal  Machines in the network

 1) Kali VM - The Attacker machine